FACT CHECK: White House Apologizes For False Claim About African-American Jobs

 From November 2008 until July 2010, 636,000 African-Americans lost jobs, as the nation sank into its deepest recession since the great depression.
 Four years later, in the 20 months following Obama's re-election, 831,000 African-Americans found jobs.
 Adding those two periods together produces a net total of 195,000.
 But this is a curious "time period" in which to assess Obama's record — the 20 months following his 2008 election, added to the 20 months following his 2012 re-election, ignoring the periods in between and afterwards.
 On Tuesday night, the CEA apologized for what it called its "earlier miscommunication" to Sanders.

-Perhaps a more reasonable yardstick with which to compare African American job gains during Trump's first 18 months in office is what happened in the 18 months just before that, from June 2015 through December 2016.
+Perhaps a more reasonable yardstick with which to compare African-American job gains during Trump's first 18 months in office is what happened in the 18 months just before that, from June 2015 through December 2016.
 According to the BLS, 793,000 African-Americans found work during that period.

 In other words, about 85,000 more African-Americans found work during the 18 months before Trump took office than the 18 months since.